 The provisions around grievance redressal in the Data Protection Bill "stands to be dangerously sparse and nugatory on various counts."

 Please subscribe to MediaNama.
 Don't share prints and PDFs.

-– Last month, Google released a Google Travel Trends Report which stated that branded budget hotel search queries grew 179% year over year (YOY) in India, in...
+Google has released a Google Travel Trends Report which states that branded budget hotel search queries grew 179% year over year (YOY) in India, in...

 135 job openings in over 60 companies are listed at our free Digital and Mobile Job Board: If you’re looking for a job, or...

 Twitter takes down tweets from MP, MLA, editor criticising handling of pandemic upon government request

 By Aroon Deep and Aditya Chunduru You’re reading it here first: Twitter has complied with government requests to censor 52 tweets that mostly criticised...